-Step 1: Come up to standing.
+- Come up to standing.

-Step 3: Keep your left leg strong and the quadriceps contracted.
+- Keep your left leg strong and the quadriceps contracted.

-Step 4: Place your hands in prayer at the heart center.
+- Place your hands in prayer at the heart center.

 - Ground through your standing leg to support your posture and breath.
 Try to hold for at least one minute and soften your eyes.
 Repeat on the other side.

 Hafeez reminded me that, after trying each posture, the challenge is maintaining that calmer state of being long after exercising or stretching.
 "I encourage patients to do stretching and breathing at the start and end of every day," she recommended, "and take 10 minutes to write in an appreciation journal after completing the exercises.
 You'll be in a better state of mind given the brain chemicals released during exercise and focused breathing.
 Write down things you appreciate.
 You'll set the tone for a positive day."
 So, I did just that.
 And guess what?
 It actually helped.
 Use an easy-to-carry notebook to complete your appreciation journaling each day.
 Try this Moleskin Classic Notebook ($20)